Raising Awareness: The Hidden Epidemic of Violence Against Children.

 • Poverty and lack of proper education

-• High population density in comunity level
+• High population density at the community level

 • Low social cohesion and transient populations

-• Easy access to the alcohol and firearms
+• Easy access to alcohol and firearms

 Society level: